 Restocking the ISS Shelves

-From laptops and printers to clothing and housekeeping materials, Lockheed Martin is responsible for processing NASA cargo for ISS resupply through the Cargo Mission Contract (CMC).
+Annually, Lockheed Martin processes about 25,000 pounds of NASA cargo—from laptops and printers to clothing and housekeeping materials – to resupply the ISS through the Cargo Mission Contract.
 But preparing cargo for launch is more complicated than sending off a package in the mail or just packing your suitcase.

-The required cargo is sent to the ISS via launch vehicle, but only after undergoing a rigorous process of planning, coordination, preparation and packing.
+The required cargo ships to the ISS via launch vehicle, but only after undergoing a rigorous process of planning, coordination, preparation and packing.

-This means ensuring that every item is packed with care and forethought.
+This means packing every item with care and forethought.
 Only compatible items are packed together.
 For instance, bleach and cleaner are never packed together in case of a leak.
-Other considerations also include the range of temperatures and the level of shock the freight might experience during transit and launch.
-In many cases, international partners launch ISS cargo, so the cargo has been transported by ground, air or sea before it ever reaches the launch site.
+Other considerations include the range of temperatures and the level of shock the freight might experience during transit and launch.
+In many cases, international partners launch ISS cargo, so the cargo has been transported by ground, air, rail or sea before reaching the launch site.

 Planning for physical space is critically important when restocking the ISS shelves – a major determinant of packing is the cargo capacity of the vehicle.
 NASA works with its international and commercial partners to send cargo to the ISS, so vehicles range from the Russian Soyuz that has little cargo space to the much larger European Automated Transfer Vehicle that has significant storage room.

 All these logistics are conducted by a team of experienced Lockheed Martin employees based at NASA’s Johnson Space Center in Houston, Texas.
-Lockheed Martin has held CMC since 2003.
+Lockheed Martin has held the Cargo Mission Contract since 2003.

 Left: Food for ISS crew members is packed into bulk overwrap bags (BOBs) along with filler foam to prevent shifting during launch.